'Kingsman' writer teases crazy, different 'Golden Circle'

 They're coded by different kinds of liquor?
 Why?

-We came to a decision that they're front was the alcohol business, and that came up from the location of Kentucky.
+We came to a decision that their front was the alcohol business, and that came up from the location of Kentucky.
 It grew out of that.

 It just seemed like fun to have names of different kinds of liquor.